easybib/Apache_Solr/README.md

 ## Apache_Solr

-I imported this lib here to replace the HTTP client layer.
+Instead of using a home-grown funky HTTP layer, I decided to use Guzzle.

+Guzzle is cURL only, but offers many features and lots of flexibility down the road.